Jungincha/Udemy_Web_Developer_Bootcamp2021/Javascript/Section27.md

-# Chapter 27 Async JavaScript
+# Section 27 Async JavaScript

 ## The Call Stack
 It is a mechanism for an interpreter to keep track of its place in a script that calls multiple functions